-- a) The provisions of rule 1.10.5 of the General Academic rules of the University apply. - b) A higher degree student may not register simultaneously for two formal qualifications (at the University as well as any other academic institution). - c) A student may be granted permission by the Faculty Board to register for a maximum of 20% of the credit value of the coursework component of the programme at another institution.
-The student should meet the minimum requirements of both institutions. - d) A prospective higher degree student may apply to register for specific modules at the faculty for non-degree purposes with the approval of the executive dean (or delegate), whilst being a registered student in a formal qualification at another university.
+- a) The provisions of rule 1.10.5 of the General Academic rules of the University apply. - b) A higher degree student may not register simultaneously for two formal qualifications (at the University as well as any other academic institution). - c) A master's student may be granted permission by the Faculty Board to register for a maximum of 20% of the credit value of the coursework component of the programme at another institution.
+The student should meet the minimum requirements of both institutions. - d) A higher degree student may apply for registration at two institutions simultaneously following a successful agreement or contract, between the University and the other institution in terms of Research and Innovation collaboration.
+All documents / memoranda concerning the agreement must be in place and approved at the relevant university structures before the student can proceed with registration. - e) A prospective higher degree student may apply to register for specific modules at the faculty for non-degree purposes with the approval of the executive dean (or delegate), whilst being a registered student in a formal qualification at another university.
 (It will be allowed with the aim to qualify and being admitted to a formal higher degree qualification at the faculty in the subsequent study year).